SebastienPoncelet/django-setup-practise/Recipe.md

 - Run the image and publish, link local and container ports, with command:
 `$ docker run --publish <local_port>:<container_port_from_Dockerfile> <tag_name_if_any>`
 `$ docker run --publish 8000:8000 python-django-test`

+# 10 Typical errors
+-  'Indentation Error: unindent does not match any outer indentation level' --> there's a mix of tabs and spaces somewhere in the file.
+- Create the __str__() model instance method to help identify entities more easily.
+- If the fixtures have been changed, then delete the local database or loading the fixtures will create unique constraint issues, trying to create objects with id numbers that already exist.

+# 11 TODO list to continue improving the document
+- Complete creating serializers and views (test creating nested objects in same request)
+- Create proper DB with either PostgreSQL or MySQL according to Django's documentation.
+- Create a server to host this project (nginx?) or host on Heroku for practise.
+- Setup Docker.